Information for people from "safe countries of origin"

-At the moment, Albania, Bosnia-Herzegovina, Ghana, Macedonia, Montenegro, Senegal, Serbia and Kosovo are „safe countries of origin“.
+At the moment, Albania, Bosnia-Herzegovina, Ghana, North Macedonia, Montenegro, Senegal, Serbia and Kosovo are „safe countries of origin“.
 This can change.
 In the asylum act (Asylgesetz) you can see which countries are currently on the list.

 You have to „prove“ that you are being persecuted.
 Germany thinks that nobody is persecuted in your home country.
 Take care to mention all of your reasons for leaving your country!
 You cannot be deported before you get a letter with the rejection of your asylum application.

 Your application will probably be rejected as „manifestly unfounded“ (offensichtlich unbegründet) If you want to appeal, you have to also make an application for delaying effect.
 On the website aktiv.fluechtlingsrat-bw.de there is a template for the appeal and the application for delaying effect.
 You need a lawyer.
 Speak to an advice office about whether or not it is worthwhile to spend money on a lawyer.